jrossiter/goscpwrap/README.md

 // Outputs sent and received scp protocol messages to console c.Verbose = true

+// Show a progress bar for each file being sent or received c.ShowProgressBar = true

 // Each file being transferred has a progress bar output to console c.ProgressCallback = func(output string) {
     // This allows you to control what will happen instead